Mspawan/BookStore_FullStack_fork/README.md

   * **All book's reviews** are available for the user on a separate page that can be accessed from book's specific page

-* **Discussions service page** - allows users to open private discussions with administration.
+* **Discussions service** - allows users to open private discussions with administration.
   * **New discussion tab** - user is encouraged to **open a discussion on any topic** and leave a message for administration.
 This discussion can later be answered and closed by admin.
   * **All discussions tab** - provides a list of all person's discussions.
 Discussions answered by